hgrubbs/python_rpcfu/README.md

     {"greeting": "Hello world!"}

-Now let's try the somewhat more complex call that takes an input.
+Now let's try a call that takes an input.
 Visit the URL [http://localhost:8080/tests/personalized_greeter?name=Developer](http://localhost:8080/tests/personalized_greeter?name=Developer).

 You should receive this response from your browser: